-New Jersey oncologist Dr. James Salwitz, in his blog post called Why Is The Doctor Angry?, tells the story of the day that one of his patients had become very ill.
+New Jersey oncologist Dr. James Salwitz, in his blog post called Why Is The Doctor Angry?, tells the story of the day that one of his patients became very ill.
 Instead of calling Dr. Salwitz, however, his patient emailed a doctor 3,000 miles away in California as he became sicker and sicker.
-The California doctor forwarded the email back to Dr. Salwitz, who immediately sent his patient to hospital with multiple system failures.
+The California doctor forwarded the emails back to Dr. Salwitz, who immediately sent his patient to hospital with multiple system failures.
 Dr. S said that he felt angry about his patient’s behaviour, explaining:

 “Did I look him in the eye and tell him that I was upset, that he had neglected his own care by not reaching out and in doing so he violated the basic tenants of a relationship which said that he was the patient and I was the doctor?”

 “Did I remind him what I expect from him and what he can expect from me?
 You better believe it – I was really pissed!”

 In classic scientific understatement, U.K. researchers Drs.
 Michael Kelly and Mary Barker observed that “most efforts to change health behaviours have had limited success.”(1)

 No kidding.
 Right now, even as you read this, academic researchers all over the globe are applying for (and getting) grant funding to embark on yet another new study examining smokers who don’t quit, couch potatoes who don’t get off the couch, or overweight people who don’t lose weight.
 I can’t be 100% certain, of course, but I’m betting my next squirt of nitro spray that these studies will no doubt conclude that, yes indeed, those people do need to change their behaviour, and “further study is required”.Continue reading “Six ways NOT to motivate patients to change”→